nsprljan/ImageCodingResearchTools/JSCCImage/README.md

  - **send\_image\_equal_RS** - Transmission of SPIHT encoded image using EEP and Reed-Solomon protection
  - **optimal\_RCPC_unequal** - Computes the Unequal Error Protection (UEP) scheme for a given image and channel
  - **send\_image_unequal** - Transmission of SPIHT encoded image using UEP

-Some scripts measure the channel error rate, RCPC code characteristics and Rate-Distortion (R-D) curve of the SPIHT compression on the particular image:

  - **script\_channel_performance** - Measures the BER and PER values for RCPC transmission on a given channel
  - **RDcurveBytePrec** - Runs SPIHT over range of target bitrates and stores the R-D curve